wjanderson/sf-generic-log-event/README.md

 # Salesforce Generic Event Logger

 This is a work in progress!
+The process has been proven out.
+In the process (when I get time) to place in a unlock package.

 Goal is to use a generic platform event that can handle any type of information of the users choosing.
 This way you can listen for one event and dispatch based on the **method** or **action**.